The beginning of December is the time when goals come back into view. Did you achieve your goals for 2024? What new goals will you set for 2025?

 Want so see how difficult this is?
 Try to hold your thumb and your pointer finger 1/64th of an inch apart for any length of time.
 For another visual, get a ruler.
 Standard marking show 16ths of an inch.
 So take that first 1/16th, and divide it by four.
 Now take one of those segments.
 That’s 1/64th.
 And if you tap just a little too hard on that touch pad at just the most inopportune time, that could spell disaster for your computer since that magnetic disc reader is now stuck to the hard drive’s spinning disc (which then won’t spin anymore).

-Further, neither the disc nor the laser are stationary, as the laser slides along a track, while the disc spins at 5400 RPM.
-What does that mean?
-Consider your car’s engine.
 Many now have tachometers, even if you don’t have a manual transmission.
-A “rev” means how fast the crankshaft of the engine is spinning, and 6000 RPM in most cars is when the engine “redlines.”
+A “rev” means how fast the crankshaft of the engine is spinning, and 6000 RPM in most cars is when the engine “redlines’ – and that’s not far from the 5400 RPMs of your computer.
 Continued operation at this level can lead to engine failure.
 In the case of your computer, 5400 RPM means 5,400 revolutions (or spins) per minute, which translates to 90 complete spins PER SECOND.
-It’s also pretty darn close to that “redline” number.
-If the computer has enough memory to hold significant amounts of data in RAM (random access memory), the only way for a computer to access information stored in its ROM (read-only memory) faster is if the disc spins faster…and 90 times a second is already pretty fast.
+When items spin that fast, considerable friction occurs, which is why computers heat up.

 When laptop computers became available with hard drives that can store more and more data, the discs got thinner, bigger and had to spin faster…which creates an awful mechanical problem.
 If you had a laptop that lasted you for 8 years, and you recently decided to get a new one with copious amounts of storage space so you could make that one last even longer, you’re probably in for a rude awakening.
 The repair facility we took our failed computer to said to plan on replacing your laptop/computing device every two years…whether or not you use it every day.
 Because we used ours sporadically, that wasn’t good for it either, just as turning the lights on and off uses more energy than simply leaving them on.